AdityaThakur-DA25M004/Kaggle-Leaderboard-Project-LLM-Score-Prediction/README.md

 # 🌟 Kaggle Leaderboard Project

-**Author:** Aditya Thakur (DA25M004)
+#### Name: Aditya Thakur &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Roll No: DA25M004
-**Date:** November 2025

-This repository contains the complete workflow for predicting LLM response-quality scores using multilingual text embeddings, metric embeddings, augmentation strategies, and a final heteroscedastic neural model that achieved **2.055 RMSE** on the public leaderboard.
+This repository contains the complete workflow for predicting LLM response-quality scores using multilingual text embeddings, metric embeddings, augmentation strategies, and a final heteroscedastic neural model that achieved **2.055 RMSE** on the public leaderboard and **2.118 RMSE** on private leaderboard.

 ---

 # 📌 Table of Contents
 - [1.
 Project Overview](#1-project-overview)